Approximately EFX Allocations for Indivisible Chores

 For each agent $i\in N$, we define $M_i^- = \{ \sigma_i(j): j \geq n \}$ as the set of \emph{tail items}.
 Observe that we have $|M_i^-| = m-n+1$ and $c_i(e) \geq c_i(e')$ for all $e\notin M_i^-$ and $e'\in M_i^-$.
 With this observation, we show that for every instance there exists a simple allocation that is $(m-n)$-EFX.

-\begin{lemma} There exists a $(m-n)$-EFX allocation for every instance with $m$ items and $n$ agents. \end{lemma} \begin{proof} Fix an arbitrary agent, e.g., agent $n$, and define the allocation as follows.
+\begin{lemma} There exists an $(m-n)$-EFX allocation for every instance with $m$ items and $n$ agents. \end{lemma} \begin{proof} Fix an arbitrary agent, say agent $n$, and define the allocation as follows.
 For all $i<n$, let $X_i = \{ \sigma_n(i) \}$.
 Let $X_n = M_n^-$ be the set containing the remaining items.
 Obviously, the resulting allocation is EFX for all agents $i < n$ since $|X_i| = 1$.
 By the definition of $M_n^-$, for every $e\in M_n^-$ and $i < n$, we have

 Consequently, the allocation is $(m-n)$-EFX. \end{proof} Unfortunately the above approximation ratio is too large, especially when $m$ is large and $n$ is small.
 In the following sections, we present algorithms that compute allocations with approximations of EFX that depend only on $n$.
-In particular, our algorithm computes a $5$-EFX allocation when $n=3$ and $3n^2$-EFX allocation for $n\geq 4$.
+In particular, our algorithm computes a $(2+\sqrt{6})$-EFX allocation when $n=3$ and $(3n^2-n)$-EFX allocation when $n\geq 4$.